ycm-core/YouCompleteMe/README.md

 YCM will use your `omnifunc` (see `:h omnifunc` in Vim) as a source for semantic completions if it does not have a native semantic completion engine for your file's filetype.
-Vim comes with okayish omnifuncs for various languages like Ruby, PHP, etc. It depends on the language.
+Vim comes with rudimentary omnifuncs for various languages like Ruby, PHP, etc. It depends on the language.

 You can get a stellar omnifunc for Ruby with [Eclim][].
 Just make sure you have